annanya05/BookR/Databases/README.md

 # Databases required for the system
-The directory contains the DDL for creation of databases used in 'Find your Bind'.
+The directory contains the DDL and DML required for creation of databases used in 'Find your Bind'.

 # How to create databases
 1. Run the files after downloading the sqlite3 library using "pip install db-sqlite3".